ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-witness-wsfc/setup-witness-wsfc.md

 ## Introduction

-This lab walks you through the steps of how to set up the Windows Server, this server will be used as the witness server for the cluster.
+This lab walks you through how to set up the Windows Server.
+This server is configured as the witness server for the Cluster.

 Estimated Time:  30 min